sparkbox/standard/how-we-work-together.md

 ### We Manage the Work

 While we want to empower and encourage self-motivating teams, our project managers are ultimately responsible for the work of our teams.
-As we manage the project, our goal is to facilitate the appropriate conversations and environments in which the team can best identify, prioritize, and execute on the work.
+As we manage the project, our goal is to facilitate the appropriate conversations and environments in which the team can best identify, prioritize, and execute the work.
 When this is happening, the team is able to drive much of the work with the project manager providing support and correction as needed.
 We can do this by...

 * Establishing a project cadence

-    * Take into account Sparkbox norms plus special project conditions
+    * Take into account Sparkbox norms and special project conditions

     * Communicate and facilitate cadence with the client and team